 But React is the easy part.
 Let's look at other parts of the component stack.

 When we started building the component library, I considered TypeScript essential for two reasons.
-By enforcing type safety at build time, we catch bugs much faster, which from a project management standpoint is much cheaper.
-More importantly, building our APIs in TypeScript is a huge help to library consumers on application development teams by facilitating type checking on their end and code completion in their IDEs.
+By enforcing type safety during development and at build time, we catch bugs much faster, which from a project management standpoint is much cheaper.
+More importantly, building our APIs in TypeScript is a huge help to library consumers on application development teams by facilitating code completion in their IDEs and type checking in their builds.

 Let me also mention that some of our TypeScript APIs require ARIA values to promote accessibility if we can't derive them ourselves from other props.